influxdata/telegraf/plugins/outputs/influxdb/README.md

   ## For UDP url endpoint database needs to be configured on server side.
   # database = "telegraf"

+  ## The value of this tag will be used to determine the database.
+If this
+  ## tag is not set the 'database' option is used as the default.
+  # database_tag = ""

   ## If true, no CREATE DATABASE queries will be sent.
 Set to true when using
   ## Telegraf with a user without permissions to create databases or when the
   ## database already exists.